Arlen22/giacomocerquone.com/content/blog/microsoft-codepush-in-reactnative-tutorial/microsoft-codepush-in-reactnative-tutorial.md

 In React Native we are "required" to build a **JavaScript bundle** to produce a production app.
 That js bundle, called index.android.bundle in Android and main.jsbundle in iOS, is bundled within the aab/apk/ipa and then the Java/Obj-C code of our React Native app will use it.
 So how are OTA delivered?
 Simple, replacing that bundle, when certain conditions are met, through a native linked library that restarts the execution of that bundle at runtime.

 Now **understanding how something works** is the only way you can **improve yourself** and become as independent as possible.
-I might also have tempted a personal implementation of this mechanism, but it'd be silly since we have **Microsoft CodePush**: a tool, inside the app center, made exactly to deliver OTA updates.
+I might also have attempted to develop a personal implementation of this mechanism, but it'd be silly since we have **Microsoft CodePush**: a tool, inside the app center, made exactly to deliver OTA updates.

 ## Configuration